abinit/abinit/doc/tutorial/eph4mob.md

 We now have all the phonon-related files needed to compute the mobility.
-The DDB will be used to Fourier interpolate the phonon frequencies on an **arbitrarily** dense $\qq$-mesh while the DVDB will be used to Fourier interpolate the scattering potentials [[cite:Brunin2020]].
+The DDB will be used to Fourier interpolate the phonon frequencies on an **arbitrarily** dense $\qq$-mesh while the DVDB will be used to Fourier interpolate the DFPT scattering potentials [[cite:Brunin2020]].
 The only ingredient left is the set of GS wavefunctions on the dense $\kk$-mesh.

 ## Calculation of the dense WFK file